WDT : CULTIVATOR

 WDT : SERIAL ENTREPRENEUR

 Over the years, del Torro has created, owned, and operated a wide range of lifestyle businesses.
-He began his professional career hosting popups around the world before establishing roots in Boston.
-There, he opened a number of stores including the innovative, dairy-free ice cream line Wheeler's Frozen Desserts Co.
+He began his professional career hosting pop ups around the world.
+He has owned a number of restaurants and food shops, including the innovative, dairy-free ice cream line Wheeler's Frozen Desserts Co.
 He has published books on topics from cooking to entrepreneurship in order to share the knowledge he has curated with others.

 WDT : LECTURER & CONSULTANT